 The Next Step

 When you have written a brain dump and you feel satisfied with your work, you have a few options for your next step.
-You can look at your list, identify what is stressing you out, and make definitive plans to tackle those problems.
+You can look at your list, identify what is stressing you out, and make actionable steps to tackle those problems.
 That’s always a good option!
 In fact, if you want to explore a particular problem deeper, you can always use a List of 100 to further analyze a subject.
-Where a brain dump is a shotgun blast, the List of 100 is a sniper.
+Where brain dump notes are a shotgun blast, the List of 100 is a sniper.
 It allows you to work with one particular theme and delve into your subconscious in a truly unique way.

-While making a plan and taking action is a solid next step, it isn’t the only one.
+While making a plan of action is a solid next step, it isn’t the only one.
 You can always set down your pen and walk away.
 Sometimes, you don’t need to do anything in particular.
 You may feel like you should take action, that you need to go go go!
 However, there are moments where you simply need to acknowledge your problems and then take care of yourself.
-A brain dump is a way to take care of your own mental health by letting it serve as a sort of pressure valve.
-It’s a good way to reduce stress and clear your mind so you can take a bath in peace.
+A brain dump is a way to take care of your own mental health by letting it serve as a sort of pressure valve for your life.
+It’s a great self-care exercise to reduce stress and clear your mind so you can take a bath in peace.

 Untangle Your Brain

-The next time you start to feel yourself getting overwhelmed with too much brain activity, pull out your favorite pen and settle in for a brain dump.
-It doesn’t take long, but it can go a long way in helping you tackle your problems, relax your mind, and take care of yourself.
-This regular maintenance is as important as cleaning – once you’ve emptied your brain of these pesky problems, you make room for new ideas and thoughts to take root.
+The next time you start to feel your emotions becoming overwhelmed with too much brain activity, pull out your favorite pen, settle in for a brain dump, and start writing.
+It doesn’t take long, but it is an effective way to help you tackle your problems, relax your mind, and take care of yourself.
+This regular maintenance is as important as cleaning – once you’ve emptied your brain of these pesky problems, you give yourself mental space for new ideas and thoughts to take root.
 So go ahead – take out your brain and give it a good shake with a brain dump!